contagon/handbook/handbook/29-meetings-in-the-church.md

 ### 29.3.4 Stake High Priests Quorum Meeting

-The stake presidency convenes a high priests quorum meeting for all members of the high priests quorum in the stake at least once a year.
+The stake presidency convenes a high priests quorum meeting for all members of the high priests quorum in the stake at least once a year (see [5.2.1.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number5-p16#title_number5)).
 During this meeting, they teach quorum members the doctrine of the gospel (see [Alma 13:1–6](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/13.1-6?lang=eng#p1)), instruct them in their duties, and conduct quorum business.
 An annual meeting of all ordained high priests in the stake is no longer held.

 ### 29.3.5 Stake Presidency Meeting